 The 2022 CEQA Analysis found that the 2022 Project was consistent with the BVDSP EIR in regard to impacts related to cultural resources.
-SCAs related to the discovery of archaeological and paleontological resources during construction, the discovery of human remains during construction, and property relocation were determined to be applicable to the project.
-As detailed below, the 2023 Project would not change these impacts.
+SCAs related to the discovery of archaeological and paleontological resources during construction and the discovery of human remains during construction, were determined to be applicable to the project.
+As detailed below, the 2024 Project would not change these impacts.